dtrizna/SysmonRNN/README.md

 # Goal of this repository

 Provide toolkit to power Infosec with Data Science techniques.

-This particular repository contains all necessary code to perform preprocessing of Sysmon Events and supply it to multiple Recurrent Neural Network architectures.
+This particular repository contains all necessary code to perform preprocessing of Sysmon Events and supply them to Recurrent Neural Network.

 # Sysmon Event example
 ```